Chengdu No.20 Middle School

 Hometown: Zizhong, Neijiang, Sichuan

-Identity: A member of the Class of 2026, a boarding student (not specifying the class, writing the class is afraid that some people will find me although it seems easy to guess who I am now)
+Identity: A member of the Class of 2026, a boarding student and a day student (not specifying the class, writing the class is afraid that some people will find me although it seems easy to guess who I am now)

 Ps: Class of 2026 = Grade 2023, similarly Class of 2023 = Grade 2020, please be aware.